 But the company also said it would be releasing new Macs that use Intel’s CPUs—the more traditional choice for desktop and laptop computers—in the future and supporting Intel-based Macs for years to come.

 Enter the new 27-inch iMac, announced just a couple of weeks ago.
-It’s the first new Mac product since the Apple Silicon announcement, and it’s a refresh for one of the company’s most iconic and popular products—one that’s been falling behind the rest of the Mac lineup for a while now.Reviews for mackeeper
+It’s the first new Mac product since the Apple Silicon announcement, and it’s a refresh for one of the company’s most iconic and popular products—one that’s been falling behind the rest of the Mac lineup for a while now.With an ostensibly giant leap looming for the Mac, this new release is just an incremental step for the iMac.
+It boasts the usual updates: faster processors, better RAM and storage options, and better graphics processing.
+It also has a new webcam and better microphones.

 But it’s not a radical change overall.
 Rather, the new iMac represents a subtle refinement of one of the world’s best (albeit priciest) computers.
 It's the calm before a coming storm.